vaddi/d1mini_node/README.md

 Open the `d1mini_node.ino` File into an Arduino IDE.
 1. Set Board: `tools` -> `Board` -> `LOLIN(WEMOS) D1 R2 & mini`
-2. Set Port: `/dev/cu.wchusbserial1420`*
+2. Set Port: `/dev/cu.wchusbserialXXXX`*
-3. Compile and Upload the Sketch
+3. Compile and Upload the Sketc
 4. Place Device to desired destination.
 5. Plugin all Sensors (Pinout in head of *.ino File)
-6. After plugin the Device will run in Setupmode (On Start LED blinks 3 times).
-Just grab a Phone and connect to the Wifi named `esp_setup`.
+6. Start the Device, it will run now in Setupmode (On Start the LED blinks 3 times).
+Just grab a Computer/Phone and connect to the Wifi named `esp_setup`.
-7. After connection, they should open a Captive Page in the Browser in wich you can setup the Device by set SSID, Wifi Password, Hostname (DNS Name) and Other Stuff like connected Sensors.
+7. After connected, a Captive Page should open in a Browser in wich you can setup the Device by set SSID, Wifi Password, Hostname (DNS Name).
 8. After Submit the Device will do a Reboot and should then connected as Client into the desired Wifi Network.

-If failed to connect to the Network, Compile by Clear EEPROM (`tools` -> `Erease Flash` -> `All Flash Contents`) and try again.
+9. Now open the Device Page in a browser and setup other Stuff like connected Sensors and Security settings.

 \* Device Path For example, depend on your System and can has another path